-This error is indicating that HostGator has placed our IP address on a blacklist, which is operated by HostGator and used internally (they share this blacklist with other hosting companies owned by their parent company Endurance International Group).
-This is not a public blacklist and we have been unable to locate any way to apply to have the block lifted.
+This error is indicating that HostGator has placed our IP address on a blocklist, which is operated by HostGator and used internally (they share this blocklist with other hosting companies owned by their parent company Endurance International Group).
+This is not a public blocklist and we have been unable to locate any way to apply to have the block lifted.

 All attempts to contact HostGator over the past 17 days have been ignored, or we have been told that because we are not a customer ourselves they will not assist us.
 HostGator's croc has very tough skin and we are simply not having any luck getting through to them - we need your help.

 To ensure that MX Guarddog is able to deliver your mail, we request all HostGator customers to please contact HostGator by email, telephone +1 866-964-2867, live chat or any means you can and express your concern over the blockage of your incoming mail.

 If you are a HostGator customer, please direct HostGator to this page by providing them with this URL: http://mxguarddog.com/blog/hostgator-blocking-your-mail/.